Building a climate of inclusion that fosters awareness and active thinking

 » At each “Cupcakes and Canvas” program, students painted a canvas to match the theme of the evening.
 Themes such as Dia de Muertos, Military Appreciation and LGBTQ+ were aimed at increasing awareness.
 The events were a collaboration between the Adult, Nontraditional & Transfer Center and the Wilbur N. Daniel African American Cultural Center.
 Participants enjoyed cupcakes while painting and discussing the topics.
 The first two events were so popular there was a wait list to attend.

-» Over 250 students took advantage of the Office of Disability Services’ Alternative Format Program, which provides an alternative method to reading and interacting with textbooks such as electronic copies.
+» Over 250 students took advantage of the Office of Student Disability Resource Center’ Alternative Format Program, which provides an alternative method to reading and interacting with textbooks such as electronic copies.
 The program allows students registered with ODS improved access to learning materials.

 » The All State student newspaper staff completed both Green Zone and Safe Zone trainings as part of fall staff training week.
 Students recalled what they learned in both trainings while reporting on topics relating to the LGBTQ and military-affiliated communities.
 It was the first time the staff completed these training opportunities.